-- A) The development must provide measures for influencing recreation in the surrounding area, to avoid a damaging increase in visitors to the Breckland SPA.
-Measures should include provision of suitable alternative natural greenspace and the enhancement and promotion of a dog friendly access route in the immediate vicinity of the development and/or other agreed measures; - B) Strategic landscaping and open space must be provided to address the individual site requirements and location; - C) A programme of archaeological work will be required.
-Fieldwork for archaeological evaluation has identified Roman remains on the site and there will be a need for archaeological excavation prior to development; - D) Sustainable travel provision including facilities for pedestrians and cyclists should be made to access village amenities.
+- A) The site will be the subject of a development brief for the whole site that will be prepared in consultation with the landowner(s) and the public and approved by the council prior to any planning permission being granted.
+Any application for planning permission should be in accordance with the approved development brief. - A B) The development must provide measures for influencing recreation in the surrounding area, to avoid a damaging increase in visitors to the Breckland SPA.
+Measures should include provision of suitable alternative natural greenspace and the enhancement and promotion of a dog friendly access route in the immediate vicinity of the development and/or other agreed measures; - C) Strategic landscaping and open space must be provided to address the individual site requirements and location; - D) A programme of archaeological work will be required.
+Fieldwork for archaeological evaluation has identified Roman remains on the site and there will be a need for archaeological excavation prior to development; - D E) Sustainable travel provision including facilities for pedestrians and cyclists should be made to access village amenities.

-that of land to the south of The Green as identified on the Policies Map is required for expansion of the existing primary school.
+1ha of land to the south of The Green as identified on the Policies Map is required for expansion of the existing primary school.
+Proportionate archaeological evaluation will be required to allow archaeological strategies to be designed.